shekhargulati/52-technologies-in-2016/02-sbt/README.md

 The type specified in the taskKey i.e. String in this case becomes the type of the task result.

 The task definition of the `gitCommitCountTask` is shown below.
-It uses `git` command-line to get the relevant information.
+It uses `git` command-line to get the relevant information:

 ```scala
 gitCommitCountTask := {